Brand Name Climara Pro Common Name estradiol-17β - levonorgestrel patch

 When changing the patch, remove the old one carefully, folding the adhesive side inwards, and throw it away or bring it to the pharmacy for proper disposal.
 Keep it out of the reach of children or pets, as there is still active medication in the patch.
 If adhesive remains on your skin, rub it off gently.

 It is important to use this medication exactly as prescribed by your doctor.
 If you forget to apply or change your patch, change it as soon as possible and continue with your regular schedule.
-If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not wear two patches at once.
 If you are not sure what to do after forgetting to apply or change your patch, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.
 Do not refrigerate or freeze.
 Do not store the patches out of the pouch.